troykinsella/junkie/README.md

 When a component is resolved, the associated resolvers are given the opportunity to create or modify the instance that will be the result of the `resolve` call.
-Here, continuing from the above Component registration, while resolving, the [constructor injector](#constructor-injection) creates a new instance of Component:
+Here, continuing from the above Component registration, while resolving, the [constructor resolver](#constructor-resolver) creates a new instance of Component:

 ```js
 var comp1 = container.resolve("Comp");